 To be fair, though, Bear is more aggressive when it comes to coupon codes and discounts.
 You can almost always count on taking advantage of a sale or promo code to make the mattress even cheaper.
-We regularly see Bear offer $60-$100 of their beds.
+We regularly see Bear offer $150 off, if not more.

 Congrats, you made it to the end of the comparison.
 Thanks for staying with us.
 Buying a new mattress is a big deal and we understand that.
 Chances are you’re still a little confused as to which bed to purchase.
 To us, the decision between Bear and Tuft & Needle comes down to three main factors.

 - Price — If you’re on a tight budget, the Bear mattress is going to be slightly cheaper.